Who is Charles Harmon?

 - I operated the Post’s (Army base) Amateur radio station handling phone patches for the military men overseas who wanted to talk back home.

-- I did the same thing after I got out of the military, but from my car and home in Pasadena, CA where I had friends there talk to their families in Argentina and Peru.
+- After I got out of the military, I did the same thing but from my home in Pasadena, CA where I had friends talk to their families in Argentina and Peru over phone patches.

-- I talked regularly from my car and home to New Zealand, Australia, and South Pacific Islands over my shortwave radios.
+- Regularly I talked from my car and home to New Zealand, Australia, and South Pacific Islands over my shortwave Ham radios.

-- I also talked to Russia during that time (Cold War) over my radios on phone and code.
+- Sometimes I even talked to people in Russia during that Cold War period over my radios on phone and code.

 Age 23 – 31